Academany/fabzero/basic/doc.md

 Documenting **is not about the final result, it's about the learning journey**.
 What was the goal, what did you had to research, how did you approach the solution, and what was the outcome. **Document both failures and successes**.
 There is a tendency to hide failures inherited from our educational system.
 In traditional education failure is negative.
 But there is much more you can learn from documenting your failures than documenting your sucesses.

 The simplest explanation I can give you about **why do you have to document** is that [you have less recall memory than a goldfish](https://www.telegraph.co.uk/news/science/science-news/10937888/Memory-of-a-goldfish-Actually-fish-can-recall-events-12-days-ago.html).
 Actually **you will remember less than 60% after just 20 minutes** [(read more)](https://en.wikipedia.org/wiki/Hermann_Ebbinghaus).
-Remember to document what you do **while you do it**.
+Document what you do **while you do it**.
 Exercise the habit of documenting every day.

 ![](img/doc/forget.jpg)